ibm-mas/mas-performance/docs/pd/checklist.md

 |SQL | [Squirrl](http://squirrel-sql.sourceforge.net) | Universal SQL Client |
 |SSL | [SSL Shopper](https://www.sslshopper.com)| Online certificate decode tool |

+## Factors in system performance

+System performance depends on more than the applications and the database.
+The network architecture affects performance.
+Application server configuration can hurt or improve performance.
+The way that you deploy Maximo across servers affects the way the products perform.
+Many other factors come into play in providing the end-user experience of system performance.
+Subsequent sections in this paper address the following topics:

+* System architecture setup including OCP, Instance Type, Storage
+* App and DB server configuration
+* Network issues
+* Bandwidth
+* Load balancing
+* Database tuning
+* SQL tuning
+* Scheduled tasks (cron tasks)
+* Reporting
+* Integration with other systems using the integration framework
+* Troubleshooting

 ## Performance Check List

 - check node status. e.g. any NOT Ready worker nodes